 Choose a voice type to represent you.
 Other players in the voice chat hear this voice when text you enter is read aloud to them.

-After you set up chat transcription, the voices of other players are converted to text and appear on the right side of voice chat card.
+After you set up chat transcription, the voices of other players are converted to text and appear on the right side of the voice chat card.

 Use Multitasking to see what other players in your voice chat are saying while doing something.